MENU

 What is the frequency and magnitude of landslides that likely blocked salmon migration in the Fraser River?

-Using LiDAR and surface exposure dating, we will develop a chronology of past landslides in the Fraser Canyon that impacted salmon migration based on location and magnitude.
+We Used LiDAR and surface exposure dating to develop a chronology of past landslides in the Fraser Canyon that impacted salmon migration based on location and magnitude.

 How have landslides affected the abundance and diversity of Fraser salmon?